LukeBriggsDev/Sounds2Spotify/README.md

 - Install the extension

-- Click on the extension icon in the toolbar while on a BBC sounds desktop (https://www.bbc.co.uk/sounds/play/xxxxxx)
+- Click on the extension icon in the toolbar while on a BBC sounds desktop programme page (https://www.bbc.co.uk/sounds/play/xxxxxx)

 # Installation